India's opposition shuns Parliament, backs farmers' demands - WTMJ

 He described the violence as “unfortunate” and said people in a democracy are expected to respect the rule of law.

-A statement by the Congress party said 16 opposition parties boycotted the president’s address to Parliament “in full solidarity with the agitating farmers, whom the Modi government is trying to defame.”
+A statement by the main opposition Congress party said 16 opposition parties boycotted the president’s address to Parliament “in full solidarity with the agitating farmers, whom the Modi government is trying to defame.”

+Modi’s party has 302 seats in the 545-member Lok Sabha, the more powerful lower house of Parliament that elects the prime minister and runs the government, and has 93 of the 245 seats in the upper house, or Rajya Sabha.
+The boycotting parties have about 150 members in the lower house and 125 in the upper house.

 Traffic crawled on the outskirts of the Indian capital on Friday as authorities rushed hundreds of riot police to three of the farmers’ campsites hoping to convince the protesters to go home.